• Skip to primary navigation

 Are dates a healthy snack food?

 Undoubtedly!
-This humble sweetener and a great snack on their own contains a lot of minerals like potassium, magnesium etc. Also they are fibrous!
+This humble sweetener and a great snack on its own, contains a lot of minerals like potassium, magnesium etc. Also they are fibrous and are known to fight fatigue and give a quick energy burst!

 What flavors go well with dates?

-• Dates pair well with any kinds of nuts and seeds
+- Dates pair well with any kinds of nuts, nut butters and seeds

 More fun and sweet snack recipes for you: